A FEW WORDS ABOUT DOUG . . .

 Since this initial First Friday Art Walk, my work has been featured at Barrister Winery, Marketplace Winery, Grande Ronde Cellars, Arbor Crest's Tasting Room, the Kendall Yards Welcome Center, and others.

-Although I retired as an active member of "The Market," (Doug and I returned to Spokane in late 2011) my swan song was winning First Place with my portrait of the Redmond Saturday Market, "Meeting at the Market," that year for the best image capturing the market experience.
+Although I retired as an active member of "The Market," (Doug and I returned to Spokane in late 2011) my swan song was winning First Place with my portrait of the Redmond Saturday Market, "MEETING AT THE MARKET" that year for the best image capturing the market experience.
 Filled with vendors, shoppers, families and their pets enjoying the setting, folks loved this portrait!

 RSM asked me to design the event poster with my award-wining image to promote the market's milestone 35th season.
 Dozens of these were displayed throughout King County's Eastside neighborhoods from May 1st through October 31st.
-See the poster and the two articles written about me in the Redmond Reporter below in the "My Presence in The Press" section.
+See the poster and the two articles written about me in the Redmond Reporter below in the My Presence in The Press section.

 To learn more about this thriving Western Washington outdoor venue (second only to Seattle's Pike Place Public Market) visit their website at RedmondSaturdayMarket.org.

-2008 ~ KIRKLAND ARTS CENTER MEMBERS' EXHIBIT
+2008 EXHIBIT KIRKLAND ARTS CENTER MEMBERS' EVENT

 Highlight ~ The Members Exhibit was a medley of different styles from dozens of artists ~ FUN each year!

-1990 TO 2007 ~ BOTHELL'S ARTISTREE GALLERY AT COUNTRY VILLAGE
+2007-1990 EXHIBIT BOTHELL'S ARTISTREE GALLERY AT COUNTRY VILLAGE

-A SPECIAL EXHIBIT ~ In Autumn 1999, the James family presented "An Evening of Americana Art" exhibiting my and Sonny Salsbury's work.
+A SPECIAL EXHIBIT In Autumn 1999, the James family presented "An Evening of Americana Art" exhibiting my and Sonny Salsbury's work.
 My friendly paintings are very detailed in contrast to Sonny's paintings which echoed Grandma Moses' work, but both our styles were well received.

-I'M SO GRATEFUL TO MY FRIENDS!
+I'M SO GRATEFUL TO MY DOUG AND VERY KIND FRIENDS!

-LAST 17 YEARS ~ MOST RECENT FIRST)
+PRESS DURING THE LAST 17 YEARS MOST RECENT FIRST

-2023 ~ SPA UPDATE NEWSLETTER • ART TO ACCOMPANY THE CAMPBELL HOUSE 125TH ANNIVERSARY ARTICLE
+2023 SPA UPDATE NEWSLETTER • "THE CHRISTMAS HOUSE ART" TO ACCOMPANY THE HOLIDAY 2023 UPDATE

 AN HONOR FROM MY EDITOR, DAVE SHOCKLEY